gregcaporaso/microbiogeo/doc/notes/rda.rst

 [:ref:`2 <rdaref2>`] (may need to be on NAU VPN to access PDF) details a very interesting approach in what they call 'distance-based RDA', or 'db-RDA' for short.
-This method basically takes a distance matrix of any type, performs principal coordinates analysis (PCoA) on it, and then performs RDA on the result and another matrix of environmental dummy variables to analyze their relationship.
+This method basically takes a distance matrix of any type, performs principal coordinates analysis (PCoA) on it, corrects for negative eigenvalues, and then performs RDA on the result and another matrix of environmental dummy variables to analyze their relationship.
 This application of RDA might be the most relevant to QIIME/microbial ecology, so it may be worth looking into.

+Another paper challenges the method used in the previously described paper [:ref:`6 <rdaref6>`].
+The authors argue that the negative eigenvalue correction step is not necessary.

 Existing Implementations
 ------------------------